Rogatto/test-template/README.md

 	>

-Help us to figure out the best test temolate for the market:
+Help us to figure out the best test temolate interface for the market, so they can consume or export using:

 ```mermaid
 graph LR